miklosme/papers/src/app/home.md

+# Daily Digest (November 8, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of multi-agent systems and LLM-powered innovation.
+Let's dive right in!

+First up, we're taking flight with [Magentic-One](https://papers.miklos.dev/2411.04468), a high-flying multi-agent system that's redefining how AI tackles complex tasks.
+Picture this: a lead agent called the Orchestrator, directing a team of specialized AI agents like a maestro conducting a symphony of problem-solving.
+From web browsing to code execution, this modular marvel is showing us the future of generalist AI systems.
+But that's not all, folks!
+The researchers have also gifted us with AutoGenBench, a tool that's set to revolutionize how we evaluate these agentic marvels.

+Shifting gears, we're hitting the road with a [semantic-aware approach](https://papers.miklos.dev/2411.04672) to C-V2X platooning that's got the AI world buzzing.
+This SAMRAMARL system is like a traffic conductor for self-driving car platoons, optimizing communication by focusing on meaning rather than raw data.
+It's a distributed dance of decision-making that's more adaptable than your average GPS!

+But wait, there's more!
+We're taking cooperation to new heights with [CaPo](https://papers.miklos.dev/2411.04679), a framework that's teaching LLM-based agents to play nice together.
+It's like giving AI a crash course in teamwork, complete with strategic planning and on-the-fly adaptations.
+This isn't just cooperation; it's a master class in AI collaboration!

+For all you storytellers out there, [StoryAgent](https://papers.miklos.dev/2411.04925) is about to become your new best friend.
+This multi-agent marvel is turning text prompts into custom video narratives faster than you can say "action!"
+With specialized agents handling everything from story design to video creation, it's like having a Hollywood production team in your pocket.

+Last but not least, we're navigating the complex world of [socially-aware robot movement](https://papers.miklos.dev/2411.04678).
+This research is teaching robots the delicate dance of human interaction, combining opinion dynamics with vortex fields for smoother, safer navigation.
+It's not just about avoiding collisions; it's about making robots that can mingle with the best of us!

+That's all for now, AI aficionados.
+Keep those algorithms humming, and we'll catch you on the next neural network!

 # Daily Digest (November 7, 2024)

 Hold onto your neural networks, folks!
 We've got a trio of mind-bending papers that are pushing the boundaries of AI research.
 Let's dive right in!